productive meeting

 Engaging a team is no easy feat, primarily because everyone has different things they feel engaged by.
 But by utilizing Lucidspark’s dynamic tools, you give participants the opportunity to engage on their own terms.

-For example, those who dislike speaking out may like Collaborator Colors because the collaborator can be identified without being called upon to speak.
-And in large meetings that can feel intimidating, Breakout Boards allow smaller groups to contribute.
+For example, those who dislike speaking out may like the Collaborator colors or Show authors feature because the collaborator can be identified without being called upon to speak.
+And, in large meetings that can feel intimidating, Breakout Boards allow smaller groups to contribute.

 To make sure that all the good work you’ve accomplished during the meeting isn’t lost, assign specific responsibilities and next steps to all involved.
 This maintains the meeting’s momentum, so it carries over into your work.
 Remember to schedule a follow-up meeting if needed, and thank your team for their contribution!